vic/SPC/README.md

 # SPC

-An utility for sending keyboard macros to [Spacemacs](https://www.spacemacs.org/) or [DOOM Emacs](https://github.com/hlissner/doom-emacs) via emacsclient.

-### Usage

-Directly from this repository using nix command:

 ```shell
 nix run github:vic/SPC
 ```

-or by installing `SPC` on your system.
+An utility for sending keyboard macros to [Spacemacs](https://www.spacemacs.org/) or [DOOM Emacs](https://github.com/hlissner/doom-emacs) via emacsclient.

+### Usage

+`SPC` expects an Emacs daemon to be already running and ready to receive keyboard macros.
+You can start such a daemon manually within Emacs by executing `M-x server-start`.
+Or by using a nixos or nix-darwin service that starts an emacs daemon.

+There are many options that let you customize how `SPC` talks to your Emacs daemon.
+Running `SPC --help` shows the command usage.

 ``` shell
 # This example for Doom Emacs does the following: